jinyunliao/olist_ebiz/README.md

 ## Portfolio materials ✨
 See `docs/UPWORK_CASE_STUDY.md` and `docs/UPWORK_PROPOSAL_TEMPLATE.md` for examples of how to present this project to Upwork clients and how a senior consultant would scope engagements at the $100k+ or $1M revenue level.

----

-If you'd like, I can: add CI, add Dockerfile & Makefile, extend DAGs with alerting, or draft an Upwork profile summary and pricing sheet tailored to your experience.
-Which would you like me to do next?